zghonda/EPFL-Machine-Learning-Higgs-2019/README.md

 Higgs Boson particle identification using machine learning project for the EPFL Machine Learning course.
 The problem was orinally proposed by CERN as a Kaggle challenge using a 250 000 samples dataset recorded by the research center.

-In this repo you will find the solution proposed by my team to this challenge
+In this repo you will find the solution proposed by my team for this challenge

 For more information follow this [link](https://www.kaggle.com/c/higgs-boson/overview)